JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/auth_jwt/index.md

 apis to be not protected like load balancer health checks, but you want to take the advantage of [global dependency](https://fastapi.tiangolo.com/tutorial/dependencies/global-dependencies/).

-Then you should check this issue :
+Then you should check this issue:
  - [https://github.com/tiangolo/fastapi/issues/2481](https://github.com/tiangolo/fastapi/issues/2481)